aurill/customer_churn_sprint/README.md

 ```python
 data.corr()['Churn'].sort_values()
 ```
-The results of this code provided all the essential data needed for the _Feature Engineering & Selection process_.
+The results of this code provided all the essential data needed for the _Feature Engineering and selection process_.

 ## **Feature Engineering & Selection**